sandipsahoo2k2/my/articles/engineering/aws/certifications_pillars.md

    It can be purchased as a Reservation for up to 70% off On-Demand price.

 #### What are the benefits for moving into cloud computing?
-- Scalability: Cloud allows scale up or down based on usage, you only need to pay per use for the computing and storage perspective.
+- **Scalability**: Cloud allows scale up or down based on usage, you only need to pay per use for the computing and storage perspective.
-- Reliability: Cloud providers offer the reliability of their infrastructure up to nearly 100%, with provision for multiple levels of redundancy and backups in case it is needed.
+- **Reliability**: Cloud providers offer the reliability of their infrastructure up to nearly 100%, with provision for multiple levels of redundancy and backups in case it is needed.
-- Security: Most cloud providers are compliant with industry-level security protocols like HIPAA, PCI, offer access restrictions to applications and systems at multiple levels and monitoring services at a very granular level to trigger alarms.
+- **Security**: Most cloud providers are compliant with industry-level security protocols like HIPAA, PCI, offer access restrictions to applications and systems at multiple levels and monitoring services at a very granular level to trigger alarms.
-- Cost Efficiency: Moving to the cloud for startup companies offers benefits of cost savings by differing from investing in expensive servers, managing, and maintaining them.
+- **Cost Efficiency**: Moving to the cloud for startup companies offers benefits of cost savings by differing from investing in expensive servers, managing, and maintaining them.
 Every month, companies have to pay only for the computing power and storage that are utilized by them during the month.